maddran/maddran.github.io/_pages/about.md

 A bit about me:

-+ I was born in beautiful Trivandrum, Kerala, India.
 + I currently live in beautiful Calgary, Alberta, Canada.
 + I'm an avid fan of the Calgary Flames.
 + I'm not a fan of bananas.